 Each light on the device can be individually controlled.
 So you’ll have a lot of options when it comes to lighting effects.

 Another product from Chauvet DJ, this next lighting choice is one that will provide a spotlight on your floor.
 I love the moving head effect, and in my experience, it’s one of the best moving headlights you can buy in this price range.

 While the head of the lighting screen is quite big, one of the aspects I like about this device is that it has a small footprint and a scratch-resistant coating that will improve its longevity.
-The price range of this product on amazon is between $130 – $320.
+The price of this product on Amazon is £393.52.

 I like how simple it is to configure the lighting effects that this device has.
 It has a four-button interface that lets you change colour, concentrate, and strobe flashes.
 Both controls are situated at the front of the platform.
 While the back has items like a DMX input/output and an interface for adding further phones.